DethAriel/ng-recaptcha/CONTRIBUTING.md

 ## Getting started

+You should have [`nvm`](https://github.com/nvm-sh/nvm) and [`yarn@1`](https://classic.yarnpkg.com/lang/en/docs/install/) installed.

+- Run `nvm use` to make sure that you're on the right version of Node.js
-- Simply running `yarn` should get you started for development purposes
+- Run `yarn` should get you started for development purposes
+- Run `yarn demo:file-gen` to ensure that auto-generated code files are present (otherwise linters will complain)
+- `yarn lib:build` needs to be run in order for the demo to work correctly (as well as for the linting to pass)

+### Testing

 - Use `yarn lint` during local development to ensure that your code will pass linting (which is also done during CI phase)
+- Use `yarn ng test` to run unit tests, `yarn ng e2e demo` to run a basic end-to-end smoke test.

 ## PR guidelines

 - Every PR should have an associated issue
+- PRs with failing builds **will not be accepted**
 - Use [Angular commit message conventions](https://gist.github.com/stephenparish/9941e89d80e2bc58a153)
   - Allowed scopes: `component`, `package`, `build`, `docs`.
 If you feel like these do not fit your use-case, consult with maintainer in PR comments section
   - Use `chore(docs)` instead of `docs(<scope>)`